Chapmip/micropython-stm32-iol/README.md

 I wasn't sure whether the Micropython system footprint would get in the way of "bare metal" accesses to device registers, but I didn't find this generally to be the case.
 In most cases, I have been able to work around issues of contention by reading carefully the Micropython documentation and avoiding a few on-chip peripheral functions that are dedicated to Micropython.

 Inevitably, code written in Micropython will run considerably slower than C code.
-I only found this to be a problem, though, during one experiment with the SPI bus, in which Micropython code is unable to keep up with the high speed of the bus (can be up to 21 MHz!).
+I only found this to be a problem, though, during one experiment with the SPI bus, in which Micropython code is unable to keep up with the high speed of the bus (up to 21 MHz).
 Even in this case, I was able to work around this limitation by re-writing the critical section of code using inline assembler code.

 My code examples inspired by the Udemy course can be found in my separate repository [here](https://github.com/Chapmip/micropython-stm32-examples).

 ### Getting started

-When plugged into the USB port of a computer (using a Micro USB B to USB A lead), the Pyboard is configured to appear as  both:
+When plugged into the USB port of a computer (using a Micro-USB B to USB A lead), the Pyboard is configured to appear as  both:

 * An **MSC (Mass Storage Class) device** ⁠— for mounting into the filesystem of the computer as a dedicated drive showing the files in the flash memory of the Pyboard (either its inbuilt flash or an installed MicroSD card)